 I first started a short-lived sports photography business on my elementary school ski trip.
 I graduated from the Charles University in Prague, Czech Republic, and moved to New York and later Kingston, On, and Toronto to pursue a career in imaging of a different kind – scientific.
-I became an expert in advanced microscopy, always pushing the envelope of what could be seen in the depths of the living cells that had never been seen before.
-I published in high ranking scientific journals and later run a research imaging facility in a major Toronto hospital.
+I became an expert in advanced microscopy, always pushing the envelope of what could be seen in the depths of the living cells.
+I published in high-ranking scientific journals and later run a research imaging facility in a major Toronto hospital.

 Gradually over the years photography became my primary focus and fulfillment.
 And with it came passion for cycling, be it road, track, cross-country mountain biking or cyclocross.
-My son's development into a high performance athlete might have had something to do with it.
+My son's development into a high-performance athlete may have had something to do with it.
 I started on the Ontario cycling circuit but soon expanded to cover a number of national and international competitions.
 I also shoot other sports such as swimming and triathlon.

-Since 2012 I am the official photographer of the National Cycling Centre in Hamilton, Ontario.
+In 2012 I became the official photographer of the National Cycling Centre in Hamilton, Ontario.
 Since 2015 I am a regular contributor to Pedal Magazine.
-In 2016 I became the official partner of the Ontario Cycling Association.
+Since 2016 I am the official partner of the Ontario Cycling Association.

 Of course, as a sports photographer I strive to capture the action at the perfect moment from the perfect angle.
 But it does not end there.
-Sports is one of those activities that can bring out joy or pain or the whole range of raw emotions.
-It is part of what makes us human.
-And those unguarded candid moments are the glue that always makes me stick around.
+Sports is just one of those activities that can bring out joy or pain and the whole range of raw emotions.
+It is part of what makes us human and I try to capture all things that make us human.

 That’s why I use my eye honed initially by sports photography in much broader contexts: documentary, portrait (both studio and environmental), social and public events, weddings and more.
 I accept assignments in all of these.
 I also have a few experimental art projects going.

 Since 2019 I am a member of G44 Centre for Contemporary Photography.